merivale/victor/README.md

 * * *

+...

-[My model was recently changed significantly (13/06/2017), rendering the notes that used to be here largely obsolete.
-I am in the process of updating them, and will post them back here soon.]
+*[My model was recently changed significantly (13/06/2017), rendering the notes that used to be here largely obsolete.
+I am in the process of updating them, and will post them back here soon.]*